-Coconut was a popular flavoring ingredient in the late 1800s as coconuts were easy to ship and did not require refrigeration, and it remains a popular flavor in desserts today.
+Coconut was a popular flavoring ingredient in the late 1800s as coconuts were easy to ship and didn't require refrigeration, and it remains a popular flavor in desserts today.
 Kids of all ages love its fresh, chewy taste.
-So indulge yourself.
-Make a delicious pudding today.
+So indulge yourself by making a delicious coconut pudding today.

 Practical Cooking and Dinner Getting (1876)

-Many kinds of puddings can be made with this receipt by adding different flavorings.
+Many kinds of puddings can be made with this old fashioned coconut pudding recipe by adding different flavorings.
 I consider it a great success; besides, it is very easily and quickly made.
 It may or may not be served with a boiled custard made with the yolks of eggs.

 One pint of rich milk, two tablespoonfuls of cornstarch, a scant half-cupful of sugar, whites of three or four eggs, a little salt, flavoring.

 Beat the eggs to a stiff froth.
 Dissolve the cornstarch in a little of the milk.
 Stir the sugar into the remainder of the milk, which place on the fire.
 When it begins to boil, add the dissolved cornstarch.
 Stir constantly for a few moments, when it will become a smooth paste; now stir in the beaten whites of the eggs, and let it remain a little longer to cook the eggs.

 It can be flavored with vanilla and put into a form; yet it is still better as a coconut pudding.